 How do you start?

 In the beginning, when you are not used to giving thanks to the things around you, you will find it difficult to find things to be grateful for.
-But once you gain the momentum and make it a daily habit, it will be much easier.
+But once you gain momentum and make it a daily habit, it will be much easier.

-To help you get started and give you some ideas, here are 7 tips on how to keep a gratitude and 31 gratitude journal prompts.
+To help you get started and give you some ideas, here are some tips on how to start and keep a gratitude journal and 31 gratitude journal prompts.
 You can use one prompt each day for a whole month to help you get into the habit of writing your gratitude journal.

 1. Write anything you are grateful for.

 No matter how insignificant the things you are grateful for are, it doesn’t matter.
 Just write them down.
 Like creative ideas, don’t censor them.
 The gratitude journal is personal.
 You don’t have to show it to anyone else.
 It doesn’t matter if the entry is: